AlhafezNabil/Networking/Labs/3/README.md

     Ethernet - Defines the rules for wiring and signaling standards of the network access layer.
     WLAN - Wireless Local Area Network.
 Defines the rules for wireless signaling across the 2.4 GHz and 5 GHz radio frequencies.

+6. As shown in the figure, there are two layered models that are used to describe network operations:

+  - Open System Interconnection (OSI) Reference Model
+  - TCP/IP Reference Model

+7. This leads to segmenting messages having two primary benefits:

+Increases speed - Because a large data stream is segmented into packets, large amounts of data can be sent over the network without tying up a communications link.
+This allows many different conversations to be interleaved on the network called multiplexing.
+Increases efficiency -If a single segment is fails to reach its destination due to a failure in the network or network congestion, only that segment needs to be retransmitted instead of resending the entire data stream.

+8. Sequencing: In network communications, each segment of the message must go through a similar process to ensure that it gets to the correct destination and can be reassembled into the content of the original message, as shown in the figure.
+TCP is responsible for sequencing the individual segments.

+9. Addresses:The network and data link layers are responsible for delivering the data from the source device to the destination device.
+As shown in the figure, protocols at both layers contain a source and destination address, but their addresses have different purposes:

+  - Network layer source and destination addresses - Responsible for delivering the IP packet from the original source to the final destination, which may be on the same network or a remote network.

+  - Data link layer source and destination addresses - Responsible for delivering the data link frame from one network interface card (NIC) to another NIC on the same network.
+  - Layer 3 Logical Address: An IP address is the network layer, or Layer 3, logical address used to deliver the IP packet from the original source to the final destination, as shown in the figure.
+      * The IP packet contains two IP addresses: Source IP address - The IP address of the sending device, which is the original source of the packet.
+Destination IP address - The IP address of the receiving device, which is the final destination of the packet.

+  * An IP address contains two parts:
+Network portion (IPv4) or Prefix (IPv6) - The left-most part of the address that indicates the network in which the IP address is a member.
+All devices on the same network will have the same network portion of the address.
+Host portion (IPv4) or Interface ID (IPv6) - The remaining part of the address that identifies a specific device on the network.
+This portion is unique for each device or interface on the network.

+- Note: The subnet mask (IPv4) or prefix-length (IPv6) is used to identify the network portion of an IP address from the host portion.